Ghiara/SingleFASTDLO/README.md

 ### Notation

-the semantic segmentation module is inherited from above paper mentioned algorithm, we modified this as it can only detect only one single DLO with detection path, which can be used in the tracking algorithm e.g. CPD.
+The semantic segmentation module is inherited from above paper mentioned algorithm, we modified this as it can only detect one single DLO with detection path, which can be used in the tracking algorithm e.g. CPD.

 ### Installation